Venezuelan opposition strike patchy amid government threats

 Venezuela's opposition Democratic Unity coalition called for a 12-hour shutdown as part of escalating protests after authorities scuttled its push for a referendum to recall the OPEC nation's unpopular socialist leader.

 The government vowed to take over any companies heeding the strike, sending inspectors to ensure they were open.
-It posted intelligence agents outside Venezuela's main private company Polar.
-The beer and food conglomerate was working normally.
+It posted intelligence agents outside Venezuela's main private company, beer and food conglomerate Polar, which was working normally.

+Facing arrest if they encouraged the strike, business leaders said it was up to individual workers to decide.

-"We are going to look for the big company owners, the leaders of (business group) Fedecamaras if they insist on a coup d'etat like in 2002 ... they will go to jail," said Diosdado Cabello, the ruling Socialist Party's second in command, recalling a short-lived putsch against Maduro's predecessor Hugo Chavez.
+"We are going to look for the big company owners, the leaders of (business group) Fedecamaras if they insist on a coup d'etat like in 2002," said Diosdado Cabello, the ruling Socialist Party's second in command, recalling a short-lived putsch against Maduro's predecessor Hugo Chavez.

-In the capital Caracas, where hundreds of thousands of demonstrators attended anti-Maduro rallies on Wednesday, traffic was lighter than normal for a weekday and some parents kept children from school.
+In the capital Caracas, where hundreds of thousands of demonstrators attended anti-Maduro rallies on Wednesday, traffic was lighter than normal for a weekday and some schools were virtually empty as parents kept children home.

 But businesses such as bakeries and pharmacies were open, with customary lines of shoppers seeking basics like bread and flour which have gone scarce in Venezuela's economic crisis.

 "I support the opposition, but I don't agree with this strike," said Eduardo Martinez, 51, unemployed, standing near a bakery line in eastern Caracas.
-"As you can obviously see, people are going about their business as usual."

 Cafe owner Alfonso Brito, 54, said he opposed Maduro but could not afford to close for the day, especially given losses on Wednesday during the rallies.

-"You're making people decide between earning a living or protesting," he said, adding that he had fewer customers than usual.
+"You're making people decide between earning a living or protesting," he said, adding he had fewer customers than usual.

-Traffic was light and public transport fell by about half in the western state of Tachira, where earlier in the week masked protesters clashed with police, witnesses said.
+Traffic was light and public transport fell by about half in San Cristobal, where earlier in the week masked protesters clashed with police, witnesses said.
+Two businesses were fined for closing, a military source said.

+Parts of Maracaibo, Venezuela's second city, were deserted, witnesses said.
+"We have to support the Democratic Unity ... in my company we obeyed the strike," said Leydy Nava, who works for a real estate company.

+Carlos Larrazabal, vice-president of Fedecamaras, Venezuela's largest corporate umbrella group, told Reuters companies were staying open and letting staff decide whether to attend or not, but troops were stationed outside various businesses.

-As well as Friday's strike, the opposition is carrying out a political trial of Maduro in the National Assembly and is vowing to march to the Miraflores presidential palace next week unless the recall referendum is revived.
+As well as Friday's strike, the opposition is carrying out a political trial of Maduro in the National Assembly and is vowing to march to the Miraflores presidential palace next week.

 Polls show most Venezuelans want a plebiscite and that Maduro would lose if it went ahead.
 If he lost a referendum this year, it would trigger a presidential election and a chance for the opposition to end 17 years of socialist rule.